luuisotorres/mcp-ai-agent/README.md

 ### Tool Configuration

-This is where we define the integration with the Google Maps MCP Server:
+This is where we define the integration with the <b>Google Maps MCP Server</b>:

 ```python
 tools=[